-The Board is of the view that there is sufficient diversity in skills, experience and knowledge of the Company in its current Board composition to maximise effectiveness in the oversight of the Groups business and operations.
+The Board is of the view that there is sufficient diversity in skills, experience and knowledge of the Company in its current Board composition to maximise effectiveness in the oversight of the Group's business and operations.

 The Company recognises and embraces the benefits of diversity of experience, age, skill, gender and ethnics on the Board ("Board Diversity").
 Board Diversity supports the attainment of the Group's strategic objectives and its sustainable development.
 The Company has adopted a Board Diversity Policy in the year 2020, and embraced many aspects of diversity in the Current Board composition.
 The Board has not set targets or objectives in relation to other aspects of diversity such as age, gender, ethnicity and religion.
+The Board has reservations on setting a quota as a target, as it may detract from the more fundamental principle that the candidate must be of the right fit and meet the relevant needs and vision of the Board and Company at the material time.
 The Board selects directors based on merit, taking into account the right blend of competencies, skills, industry knowledge and other qualities needed to complement other members of the Board.
 The Board considers its size and composition to be sufficiently diverse to foster independent constructive debate and avoid groupthink.